 This declaration was supported by Bracknell Forest in 2021 when as a council we published our Climate Strategy and commitment to being carbon neutral.
 We realise that this is a significant ask by all those living and working in the borough.
-Carbon emissions from transport account for 35 per cent of all emissions within Bracknell Forest.

-We will need the support of local residents and

-businesses, along with wider stakeholders and delivery partners, and most importantly central government.
+We will need the support of local residents and businesses, along with wider stakeholders and delivery partners, and most importantly central government.
 Direction from central government will be significantly impactful, influencing and shaping the way we all travel; from the use of modern technology to the provision of further guidance and funding to allow local authorities to achieve their ambitions.